-TQQQ and SQQQ use the Nasdaq-100® Index as their Underlying Index.
-The Nasdaq-100® Index includes 100 of the largest non-financial domestic and international issuers listed on The Nasdaq Stock Market.
+HQU and HQD use the NASDAQ-100 Index® as their Underlying Index.
+The NASDAQ-100 Index® includes 100 of the largest non-financial domestic and international issuers listed on The NASDAQ Stock Market.
 This index is calculated under a modified capitalization-weighted methodology.
-Reconstitution and rebalancing occur on an annual (i.e., December), quarterly (i.e., March, June, September, December), and ongoing basis.
+Reconstitution and rebalancing occurs on an annual, quarterly, and ongoing basis.
 To be eligible for inclusion, companies cannot be in bankruptcy proceedings and must meet certain additional criteria including trading volume and "seasoning" requirements.
-Further information about this Underlying Index is available from Nasdaq at https://indexes.nasdaqomx.com/docs/Methodology NDX.pdf.